JACoW-org/docs-ECRIS/docs/Proceedings/doi.md

 # Digital Object Identifiers (DOI)

-Papers in the IPAC proceedings are given a unique [DOI](https://doi.org) built from the PURR settings and the paper's programme code:
+Papers in the ECRIS proceedings are given a unique [DOI](https://doi.org) built from the PURR settings and the paper's programme code:

 ![](img/doi-url-example.png)